open-cloud/open-cloud.github.io.old/2_developer.md

 ##<a name="adding-views">Adding Views to XOS</a>

-XOS is designed to be extensible -- to provide an explicit means to incorporate services deployed on OpenCloud back into OpenCloud so they are readily available to other users.
-Our goal is to build a diverse collection of services that can be accessed through the OpenCloud programmatic interface.
+XOS is designed to be extensible -- to provide an explicit means to incorporate services deployed on XOS back into XOS so they are readily available to other users.
+Our goal is to build a diverse collection of services that can be accessed through the XOS programmatic interface.
 This is done by extending the XOS data model with objects that represent the available services.

 This collection of services, in turn, defines a range of functionality that can be combined in different ways to provide customized Views targeted at different user communities and usage scenarios.
-These views are similar to scripts -- small programs that leverage the underlying set of commands to create a new function for a particular purpose, where in OpenCloud's case, the "underlying set of commands" corresponds to operations on XOS's data model.
+These views are similar to scripts -- small programs that leverage the underlying set of commands to create a new function for a particular purpose, where in XOS's case, the "underlying set of commands" corresponds to operations on XOS's data model.
 The data model includes both core objects (e.g., Users, Slices, Slivers, Roles, Sites, Deployments, Services) and objects that represent various services